Patty has advanced degrees in preventive medicine and health psychology, with 35 years of work in allergy and other autoimmune treatment.

 Transport nursing began as "flight nursing," and the larger employment sector is said to be "air and surface transport nursing."

 This work includes critical care, emergency services, and disaster response medical services.
-It includes not only registered nurses (RNs), but also EMTs and paramedics.
-This field of medical work began to gel noticeably in the 1990s with the increase in US population, the increase in senior citizens in the aging populace, Middle Eastern wars, and natural disasters like Hurricane Katrina.
+Workers include not only registered nurses (RNs), but also EMTs and paramedics.
+This field of medical work began to gain notice in the 1990s with the increase in senior citizens in an aging populace, Middle Eastern wars, and natural disasters like Hurricane Kattrina.

 The Pay Rate

-This does not count any perks, additional benefits that may be offered, hotel stays, and transportation expenses that would be covered by the client and the client's family.
+In October 2022, Salary.com listed the average hourly wage of U.S. transport nurses in the range of $39 to $49 an hour, not counting additional perks, benefits that may be offered, hotel stays, and transportation expenses covered by the client and the client's family.

 Medical escort nurses help patients that have difficulty moving or experience orthopedic conditions.
 They may also need to care for those with behavioral disorders and neurological conditions.
 They may help with oxygen and respiratory machinery.